PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 - Copy and record the name of the Key Pair that was generated by Qwiklabs, e.g. `qwikLABS-L17939-10286`
 - In Qwiklabs console, download the ssh key for later use (PEM and PPK options available)

 > &#8505; Any EC2 Instance must be associated with a SSH keypair, which is the default method of initial interactive login to EC2 instances.
 With successful bootstrapping, there should not be any need to connect to the VM-Series instances direclty with this key, but it is usually good to keep this key securely stored for any emergency backdoor access.
+>
-For this lab, we will use the keypair automatically generated by Qwiklabs.
+> For this lab, we will use the keypair automatically generated by Qwiklabs.
 The key will also be used for connecting to the test web server instances.

-TODO: Use SSM for linux instances, then no need to handle keys

 ## 3.2.
 Update IAM Policies